-Hutton is also experienced in complex, multi-district consumer litigation.
-Representative nationwide insurance cases include In re Prudential Sales Practices Litig. ($4 billion), In re Metro.
+Drew is also experienced in complex, multi-district consumer litigation.
+Representative nationwide insurance cases include In re Prudential Sales Pracs.
+Litig. ($4 billion), In re Metro.
 Life Ins.
 Co.
-Sales Practices Litig. ($2 billion) and In re Conseco Life Ins.
+Sales Pracs.
+Litig. ($2 billion), and In re Conseco Life Ins.
 Co.
 Cost of Ins.
 Litig. ($200 million).
 Representative nationwide consumer lending cases include a $30 million class settlement of Truth-in-Lending claims against American Express and a $24 million class settlement of RICO and RESPA claims against Community Bank of Northern Virginia (now PNC Bank).

-Hutton is the founder of Hutton Law Group, a plaintiffs’ litigation practice currently representing retirees, individual investors and businesses, and is also the founder of Hutton Investigative Accounting, a financial forensics and investigation firm.
-Prior founding Hutton Law and joining Robbins Geller, Hutton was a public company accountant, Certified Public Accountant, and broker of stocks, options and insurance products.
-Hutton has also served as an expert litigation consultant in both financial and corporate governance capacities.
-Hutton is often responsible for working with experts retained by the Firm in litigation and has conducted dozens of depositions of financial professionals, including audit partners, CFOs, directors, bankers, actuaries and opposing experts.
+Drew is the founder of Hutton Law Group, a plaintiffs’ litigation practice currently representing retirees, individual investors, and businesses.
+Before founding Hutton Law and joining Robbins Geller, Drew was a public company accountant, Certified Public Accountant, and broker of stocks, options, and insurance products.
+Drew has also served as an expert litigation consultant in both financial and corporate governance capacities.
+Drew is often responsible for working with experts retained by the Firm in litigation and has conducted dozens of depositions of financial professionals, including audit partners, CFOs, directors, bankers, actuaries, and opposing experts.

 Loyola Law School, J.D., 1994